hindu-comm/weblogs/manasataramgini/2012/05/2012-05-28_the-apocalyptic-vision.md

 ground.
 Why is it that the elimination reaction with menthyl chloride always anti-Saytzeff?”
-Varoli: “Why dear bhaginī? you seemed to have lapsed into the state of a vidyādharī even before you relearned your Chichibabin reaction\!
+Varoli: “Why dear bhaginī? you seemed to have lapsed into the state of a vidyādharī even before you relearned your Chichibabin reaction!
 So why would you want to know of the anti-Saytzeff elimination now?”
 Lootika: “Good sleep is union with tripurā.
 But, like the siddhi-s in the path to that unity, a dream rolled forth and we were caught in its jāla.
-Thus, indeed a snare could bring down the horse of Bhārata in its trot\!”
+Thus, indeed a snare could bring down the horse of Bhārata in its trot!”